tethysplatform/tethys/docs/tutorials/key_concepts/advanced.rst

     :width: 100%
     :align: center

-j.
+k.
 Execute the **syncstores** command to create the tables in the Persistent Store database:

     .. code-block:: bash